MEMBRAFLOW - Solutions

 membraflow ceramic filter system

-In the chemical production include above all Safety, efficiency and Process stability.
-This is exactly where MEMBRAFLOW comes in: With ceramic membranes, specially designed for use in in demanding media are designed.
-The combination of chemical resistance and Crossflow operation ensures that processes Reliable, clean and permanently efficient run.
+In chemical production, safety, cost-efficiency and process stability are paramount.
+This is exactly where MEMBRAFLOW comes in: with ceramic membranes specifically designed for use in demanding media.
+The combination of outstanding chemical resistance and crossflow operation ensures reliable, clean and consistently efficient processes.

-Ceramic membranes are used wherever Conventional separation processes to their Pushing boundaries.
-For the chemical industry, this not only means a Reliable preparation of process flows, but above all noticeable advantages in operation: Stable processes without unexpected interruptions, Less cleaning effort and Lower overall costs.
-At the same time recover valuable intermediate products and the use of additional chemicals.
-Overall a plus for economic efficiency and sustainability.
+Ceramic membranes are used wherever conventional separation technologies reach their limits.
+For the chemical industry, this means not only reliable treatment of process streams, but also tangible operational advantages: stable processes without unexpected downtime, reduced cleaning requirements and lower total operating costs.
+At the same time, valuable intermediate products can be recovered and the use of additional chemicals reduced, delivering clear benefits in both economic efficiency and sustainability.

 How ceramic membrane filtration works in the chemical industry